-Other assets amounted to €11.08 billion under Solvency II compared to €11.01 billion under French accounting standards, representing a difference of €0.7 billion.
-Treasury shares in the Solvency II balance sheet amounted to €5.2 million.
+Other assets amounted to $\in$ 8.8 billion under Solvency II compared to $\in$ 8.6 billion under French accounting standards, representing a difference of $\in$ 0.2 billion.
+Treasury shares in the Solvency II balance sheet amounted to $\in$ 5.2 million.

-Owner-occupied properties amounted to €39 million under French standards and in the Solvency II balance sheet.
+Property, plant and equipment amounted to €52.3 million under French accounting standards and in the Solvency II balance sheet.

-Total cash deposits with ceding companies amounted to €585.8 million under French standards and in the Solvency II balance sheet.
+Total cash deposits with ceding companies amounted to €541.9 million under French GAAP and in the Solvency II balance sheet.

-Total receivables and cash flow amounted to €10.4 billion in the Solvency II balance sheet and under French standards.
+Total receivables and cash flow amounted to €7.9 billion in the Solvency II balance sheet and under French accounting standards.

-Accrued income totalling €4.8 million was eliminated at 31 December 2022 because the amounts involved were considered as insurance receivables and measured at their best estimate in the Solvency II balance sheet.
+Accrued income totalling €3.4 million was eliminated at 31 December 2023 because the amounts involved were considered as insurance receivables and measured at their best estimate in the Solvency II balance sheet.